 Each year, the camp selects GPSN applicants to travel to a remote Aboriginal community in the Northern Territory.
 Here, they experience Indigenous culture, and Indigenous and remote healthcare.

 Applicants must submit an application to the camp, outlining their special interest in Indigenous healthcare and health issues.
 Applicants are selected on the basis of their interest and commitment to these areas.

-This trip is thanks to the support of Northern Territory General Practice Education (NTGPE).
+This trip is thanks to Northern Territory General Practice Education (NTGPE).
 Scholarships are available for students unable to afford flight costs.

 If you're interested in the 2019 trip, please contact email@example.com

 The Cultural Immersion Experience Camp is an annual opportunity for medical students interested in general practice to experience in Indigenous healthcare and Indigenous culture first-hand.

 Applicants are selected for their demonstrated interest and engagement in Indigenous health, remote medicine and general practice.

 The 2018 camp selected six GPSN applicants to travel to a remote Aboriginal community in the Northern Territory, Kakadu.